Today’s courageous heart practice is how to navigate challenging emotions with a body storm. Woot!

 Emotions are energy in motion = e-motions.

 Moving the energy of emotions is the focus of this practice.
-When you practice this regularly and the energy is moving through our body, you won’t get doesn’t get stuck, or act out or hurt yourselves or other people when you feel emotions in your everyday life.
+With regular practice moving the energy of emotions through our body, you won’t get stuck, act out or hurt yourself or other people when you feel intense emotions.

 For example: if you feel angry with a friend, during the body storm you can feel and move the energy, journal to clarify what you want to express and then have a clear and powerful conversation with the person you’re angry with instead of saying something hurtful which is much harder to repair later.